dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 Allows other components know what services are available

-System needs to adhere to recognized standards
+System needs to adhere to recognised standards

 <mark style="background: #BABD00;">Components achieve openness by communicating using well-defined interfaces:</mark>
 - supports changing functional requirements as an organisation grows